-The Localism Act 2011 has conferred an ability to nominate land or buildings to be placed on a list of assets of community value.
-This will have an impact on property ownership.
-It restricts the ability of the owner to dispose of the property and it will also affect the planning position Once on the list kept by the local authority.
+The Localism Act 2011 confers an ability to nominate land or buildings to be placed on a list of Assets of Community Value (ACV) which impacts property ownership.
+It restricts the ability of the owner to dispose of a property and may also affect the planning position.

-- The owner cannot be compelled to sell to such a group and cannot be prevented from going ahead with the intended disposal on the expiry of the moratorium
+- if the owner cannot be compelled to sell to such a group and cannot be prevented from going ahead with the intended disposal on the expiry of the moratorium

 If notice is given of an application to nominate land or buildings then it will be necessary on behalf of the owner to check whether

 - the land or building is excluded from the listing regime

 - if there is an intention to dispose that disposal will qualify as a part-listed disposal.

 If you need legal advice on an Asset of Community Value please contact me, Christopher Cant, Property Law Barrister, on:

 Telephone: 0203 150 2242 (Clerksroom)